jstangroome/jstangroome.github.io/_posts/2025-05-16-understanding-automated-certificate-options.md

 - the server must speak HTTP on TCP port 80 on the public Internet and be accessible from at least two discrete network vantage points from typically undisclosed source IPs, so this is not suitable for services that don't speak HTTP, don't use TCP port 80, and/or cannot be expose to the public Internet.
 - for load-balanced and/or multi-location services, the ACME challenge requests can be routed anywhere and adds some complexity implementing the challenge responses.

-Another challenge option is `TLS-ALPN-01`, where the CA resolves domain the same as HTTP-01 but then connects to TCP port 443 and sends a TLS Client Hello with a specific ALPN value and expects a corresponding TLS Server Hello response.
+Another challenge option is `TLS-ALPN-01`, described in [RFC 8737](https://datatracker.ietf.org/doc/html/rfc8737), where the CA resolves domain the same as HTTP-01 but then connects to TCP port 443 and sends a TLS Client Hello with a specific ALPN value and expects a corresponding TLS Server Hello response.

 Like HTTP-01, TLS-ALPN-01 still only requires control of the server for the domain, but now does not require plain-text HTTP to be open to the public Internet, and can